Rich Reel

 Square Dance Caller

-I call weekly for 3 area square dance clubs, teaching a total of 4 classes from beginner thru "Plus".
+I call weekly for 4 area square dance clubs, teaching 2 to 3 classes from beginner thru A2.

 My calling schedule: Rich Reel's Calling Schedule (calendar)